65487123/LXU-Cache/README.md

      and achieve the purpose of improving write cache efficiency.

 # The purpose of writing this project
-    The main purpose is to learn
+    The main purpose is to study
     1、Familiar with the various functions of redis:
     To write a distributed cache middleware similar to redis, must know the various functions of redis.